Ever feel like you are doing all you can to build a pipeline, but leads just aren’t turning into revenue?

 So now you have done all of the hard work to bring your leads to the final buying stage.
 However, the most challenging part at this stage is converting ‘ready-to-buy’ to ‘closed won’.
 A series of targeted follow-ups is the key here.
 According to Hubspot, 80% of sales require at least five follow-up calls before the deal reaches “Closed Won” status.

-This is the stage where your potential buyers are evaluating other proposals and comparing features.
-So, delays in decision-making is natural.
+This is the stage where your potential buyers are evaluating other proposals and compare features.
+So, delays in decision-making are natural.
 They don’t want to lose your offer but also want to evaluate other vendors.
 As a result, most sales reps find it difficult to get the decision-maker to engage during this stage.

 SalesIntel After ‘Closed Won’

 Customer retention is largely a function of relationship building.
 You have to make sure that they have been properly onboarded and that you are actually solving their problem.
-Obviously this requires communication and follow up..
-However, what if the decision-maker is no longer working with the organization or promoted to a senior level and no longer your point of contact?
+Obviously, this requires communication and follow-up..
+However, what if the decision-maker is no longer working with the organization or promoted to a senior level and is no longer your point of contact?